joshuahansel/moose/modules/thermal_hydraulics/joss_paper.md

 The module relies on CIVET [@slaughter2021continuous] for continuous integration.
 Every pull request to the module runs the entire test suite for MOOSE, including the tests for THM.
 The test suite is comprehensive and aims to cover every feature available in the module.
-It consists of unit and regression tests, described below.
+It consists of unit and regression tests, described in this section.
 The entire test suite is run with a wide variety of configurations, from compiling with the oldest and newest supported compilers, to running with several shared memory threads and distributed memory processes, on a variety of operating systems.
 The code is also checked for memory leaks using Valgrind [@valgrind].

 Unit tests in THM are targeted at specific routines that can be accessed by creating the relevant object with example parameters.
-For example, in a `Flux` object, we can check that the formulation of the numerical flux, whether with a centered scheme or with HLLC, are both consistent and symmetric.
+For example, in a `Flux` object, we can check that the formulation of the numerical flux is both consistent and symmetric.

 Regression tests are typically created for every object to ensure that their behavior does not vary on a relevant test case.
-For example, each function or each auxiliary kernel is tested on a simple Cartesian mesh to ensure the field it produces is consistently the same.
+For example, a `Function` object can be tested on a simple mesh to ensure the field it produces is consistent.
 Components are often tested in the minimal configuration sufficient to satisfy the test requirement, for example, to prove conservation of mass and energy on a flow channel.

 In addition to the automated testing provided by CIVET, proposed changes to the module